Vindulamj/IntersectionZoo-Docs/docs/source/rllib_integration.rst

 Simulation Config (`Class <https://github.com/mit-wu-lab/IntersectionZoo/blob/main/code/env/config.py>`_)
 ^^^^^^^^^^^^^^^^^^

-``IntersectionZooEnvConfig`` class provides many configurations that users may desired to change for their experiments.
+``IntersectionZooEnvConfig`` class provides many configurations that interested users may find useful to change for their experiments.
 The main config settings are:

 - Simulation related
  - ``sim_step_duration``: time duration of a simulation step, in seconds
- - ``warmup_steps``: duration (in simulation steps) of the warmup period at the beginning of the simulation during which vehicles are uncontrolled
+ - ``warmup_steps``: duration (in simulation steps) of the warmup period at the beginning of the simulation during which vehicles are not controlled but driven by Intelligent Driver Model (IDM)
  - ``task_context``: TaskContext used to initialize the environement.
 Either ``PathTaskContext`` or ``NetGenTaskContext``.
- - ``simulation_duration``: How long (in seconds) is the simulation (horizon).
+ - ``simulation_duration``: how long (in seconds) is the simulation (horizon).
 - MDP related
- - ``stop_penalty``: penatlty used in the reward function for vehicles stopping
+ - ``stop_penalty``: penatlty used in the reward function for stopped vehicles
  - ``accel_penalty``: penalty used in the reward function for vehicles accelerating and decelerating
  - ``emission_penalty``: penalty used in the reward function for vehicles emitting pollutants (CO2)
 - Others
-    - ``visualize_sumo``: whether to use the SUMO gui to visualize the simulation (not recommended for training)
+    - ``visualize_sumo``: whether to use the SUMO gui to visualize the simulation (not recommended during training)

 Logging
 -------

-To evaluate the performance of the agents, multiple metrics are logged by the IntersectionZoo by defualt.
+To evaluate the performance of the agents, multiple metrics are logged by the IntersectionZoo by default.
 At the end of each simulation, the metrics are sent to RLlib using an RLlib callback, allowing them to be collected and aggregated by RLlib.
 During the warmup period, vehicles are not controlled using learned policy and metrics not logged.
 For more detials on how to use this logging functionality, please refer to the `Tutorials <https://intersectionzoo-docs.readthedocs.io/en/latest/tutorial.html>`_ section.